4 Services that a Top Share Registrar Provides

 Post-meeting

-• Generate reports including information on shareholder attendees, audit trails on voting instructions by shareholders, to name just a few
+• Generatereports including information on shareholder attendees, audit trails on voting instructions by shareholders, to name just a few

-03 Offers a Variety of Polling Solutions
+03 Share Registrar Offers a Variety of Polling Solutions and Services

 There is no “one size fits all” polling service.
 Share registrars should anticipate the various needs of clients and advise companies on which polling solution is most suitable for them based on factors such as the number of shareholders or the company’s budget.